Haitian Vodou: Vèvè and ritual paraphernalia

-Certain trees are regarded as having spirits resident in them and are used as natural altars.
-Different species of tree are associated with different lwa; Oyu, for example, is linked with mango trees, and Danbala with bougainvillea.
-Selected trees in Haiti have had metal items affixed to them, serving as shrines to Ogou, who is associated with both iron and the roads.
-Spaces for ritual also appear in the homes of many Vodouists, namely as a home altar called a wogatwa.
-These may vary from complex altars to more simple variants including only images of saints alongside candles and a rosary.
-Many practitioners will also have an altar devoted to their ancestors in their home, to which they direct offerings.
+Central to Vodou ritual are drawings known as vèvè, the purpose of which is to summon lwa.
+These are sketched on the peristil floor using cornmeal, ash, coffee grounds, or powdered eggshells.
+Usually arranged symmetrically around the poto-mitan, these designs sometimes incorporate letters.

-Drawings known as vèvè are sketched onto the floor of the peristil using cornmeal, ash, coffee grounds, or powdered eggshells; these are central to Vodou ritual.
-Usually arranged symmetrically around the poto-mitan, these designs sometimes incorporate letters; their purpose is to summon lwa.
 Inside the peristil, practitioners also unfurl ceremonial flags known as drapo (flags) at the start of a ceremony.
-Often made of silk or velvet and decorated with shiny objects such as sequins, the drapo often feature either the vèvè of specific lwa they are dedicated to or depictions of the associated Roman Catholic saint.
-These drapo are understood as points of entry through which the lwa can enter the peristil.
+These are deemed points of entry through which the lwa can enter the peristil.
+Often made of silk or velvet and decorated with shiny objects such as sequins, each drapo is commonly devoted to a specific lwa and portrays their vèvè or corresponding Roman Catholic saint.

 A batèms (baptism) is a ritual used to make an object a vessel for the lwa.
 Objects consecrated for ritual use are believed to contain a spiritual essence or power called nanm.
 The ason is a sacred rattle used in summoning the lwa, especially for Rada rites.
 It consists of an empty, dried gourd covered in beads and snake vertebra.
 Prior to being used in ritual it requires consecration.
-It is a symbol of the priesthood; assuming the duties of a manbo or oungan is referred to as "taking the ason."
+It is a symbol of the priesthood; assuming the duties of a manbo or oungan is referred to as "taking the ason".
 For Petwo rites a different rattle, the tcha-tcha, is favored.
 Another type of sacred object are the "thunder stones", often prehistoric axe-heads, which are associated with specific lwa and kept in oil to preserve their power.